The Queenan Law Firm

 - Bone Fractures

 No matter what causes a fatal accident, or what types of injuries or complications the accident resulted in, the ability to show negligence and fault is an absolutely critical component of any claim or lawsuit.
 The “burden of proof” falls upon the victim, meaning the plaintiff or claimant is responsible for proving not only the existence of an injury or death, but also certain facts about how and why the injury or death occurred.

 In every matter Queenan Law handles, we follow a two-step process to help clients prove that their loved one’s accident was both unavoidable and caused the death as we examine the facts from all angles.
 First, we thoroughly investigate the situation to uncover the strongest evidence for your case.
 Then, we devise a case strategy and employ the necessary tactics to develop persuasive and gripping arguments.

-Attorney Kevin Queenan argues for comprehensive wrongful death settlements on par with the damages his clients have unnecessarily suffered.
+Dallas wrongful death attorney Kevin Queenan argues for comprehensive wrongful death settlements on par with the damages his clients have unnecessarily suffered.
 He understands the emotional distress the process can cause, and remains sensitive to his clients' emotional state while pursuing and protecting their best legal and financial interests.
 You can trust in his experience to help you argue for settlement compensation that truly covers your needs, including current and anticipated expenses and hardships associated with:

 - Emotional Trauma

 - Loss of Consortium/Marital Relationship